selfcommunity/developers-doc/docs/apireference/v2/course/get_course_info.md

 If course `privacy` is:

-- empty string: only moderators can see the course;
+- empty string (draft mode): only managers can see the course;
 - `open`: anyone can see and join the course;
 - `private`: only invited members can see the course; non-members will see the lock screen (only basic
   data: [Course Minimal](/docs/apireference/v2/schemas/course_minimal));